teragonaudio/Website/_posts/2010-12-05-You-cant-convert-between-MIDI-and-audio-files.md

 If you have 10,000 MIDI files to batch-convert to MP3's, I am sorry to say that there is no easy solution for you.
-All of the shareware you'll when googling for "convert MIDI to MP3" is terrible.
+All of the shareware you'll when Googling for "convert MIDI to MP3" is terrible.
 If these programs can even manage to bounce a MIDI file to audio (and many of them can't even do this), it will sound absolutely horrid, because the synthesizers built into such software are generally very low-quality.
 Imagine what you would hear in a